joncoons/Manufacturing-Vision-Accelerator-AMD64/README.md

 # Manufacturing Vision Accelerator for AMD64 architectures
 Welcome to the Manufacuring Vision Accelerator repo - we hope what you find here may be helpful to your pursuit of vision analytics on the Edge!
+The main portion of this code and process flow was created by myself and Nick Kwiecien, Ph.D., but there are a great number of tehnical collaborators as well on this AIoT journey, including Rick Durham (Azure AI/ML) and Keith Hill, Azure PM.

 This is a sample repository of working code - nothing more, nothing less.
 There are no warranties or guarantees stated, or otherwise implied.

-# A bit about the 'vision'
+# About our 'vision'

 This project was built out of necessity - the need to solve for that 'last mile' connectivity of remote vision workloads, but also solved for the unique challenges of these use cases.
 Taking a 'code-first' approach across a number of deep engagements with multiple manufacturing customers, we began to see universal patterns emerge: